Skip to content

 Tonal level is a distinctive pitch range relevant for the tonal system.

-Tonal contour is sequence of tonal levels.
+Tonal contour is a sequence of tonal targets.

 We analyze the aforementioned Jamsay Dogon form tégêː ‘s/he was/is/will be talking’ as containing exactly two tonemes: H spanning the first two morae and L on the final mora (Gerasimov 2024).